-I started looking at Officeworks and decided straight away I didn’t want a metal pen with replaceable plastic tubes of ink.
+I started looking in shops and decided straight away I didn’t want a metal pen with replaceable plastic tubes of ink.
 You may be keeping the outer tube of the pen, yet every ink tube replacement is still disposable plastic.

 After I clued onto that what I was after was a fountain pen, I was shocked at the price.
 I knew they lasted a very long time, however paying $80 for a pen that I might lose was, well, too much money to throw away.

-After some research and price comparisons, I eventually found a lightweight metal pen made in Germany with a refillable ink canister sold from AliExpress in China for $27.
-And that was with free delivery to Australia.
+After some research and price comparisons, I eventually found a lightweight metal pen made with a refillable ink canister at a reasonable price.

 If you haven’t used a fountain a pen before you’ll be surprised at how smooth they are to write with, in fact, they are known to be a superior writing implement as they cause less hand fatigue and cramping.